G30RG3PAK/Go_Practice/README.md

 # Go_Practice
-This repository is for practicing  Go lang.
+This repository is used for practicing Go language from noob to imortal.